RosettaCommons/demos/public/loop_delete_sample/README.md

   File holding all rosetta commandline flags.
 See section "Option file" below.

 * `-in:file:fullatom`
-  Necessary for pretty much all loop modeling runs to read in PDBs properly
+  Necessary for pretty much all loop modeling runs to read in PDBs properly.

 * `-loops:input_pdb rosetta_inputs/1FNA_del.pdb`
-  Path to input pdb
+  Path to input pdb.

 * `-loops:loop_file rosetta_inputs/loop_file`
-  Path to loops file
+  Path to loops file.

 * `-loops:frag_sizes 9 3 1`
   what sizes are the fragments?
 9 and 3 are traditional.
 The flag seems to require a third argument, but you can pass no fragments in that size.

 * `-loops:frag_files rosetta_inputs/aa1FNA_09_05.200_v1_3 rosetta_inputs/aa1FNA_03_05.200_v1_3 none`
-  Paths to the fragments in the same vein as previous - none for 1mer fragments
+  Paths to the fragments in the same vein as previous - none for 1mer fragments.

 * `-loops::build_initial`
-  This flag triggers build initial mode, which fixes the broken loop before re-solving it
+  This flag triggers build initial mode, which fixes the broken loop before re-solving it.

 * `-loops:remodel perturb_kic -loops:refine refine_kic`
   These flags specify KIC loop modeling to remodel the loops.